The cohomology of biquotients via a product on the two-sided bar construction: A product on the two-sided bar construction

 on Tor to the cup product on $\H(Y)$.
 Moreover, since the classical proof shows $\H(\xi)$ is multiplicative with respect the standard product on Tor and the cup product on $\H(Y)$, we conclude that $\H(\wt\mu) \o {\x}$ is the standard product. \end{proof}

 \begin{remark} The classical Eilenberg--Moore theorem obtains the ring structure on the domain through the external product and the Eilenberg--Zilber theorem, without reference to a cochain-level product on any complex computing Tor.
-We go to the trouble of showing this is the case because in \Cref{sec:final}, we need the fact that the product on Tor is induced by such a product in order show certain maps of Tors are multiplicative and finally obtain \Cref{thm:main}. \end{remark}
+We went to all this trouble because in \Cref{sec:final}, we need the fact that the product on Tor is induced by such a product in order to show certain maps of Tors are multiplicative and finally obtain \Cref{thm:main}. \end{remark}

-\begin{remark} The preceding proof is really only about the cohomology of the pullback, and does not make any statement about the \EMSS.
-There is a subtlety here~ \cite[Prop.~10.19 \emph{et seq.}]{barthelmayriehl2014}: while the two-sided bar construction computes the Tor with the hypotheses of \Cref{thm:EM-product}, it cannot necessarily be used in computing the \EMSS because we do not know without further hypotheses that the $E_2$ page of the resulting filtration spectral sequence will be $\Tor^*_{\H(B)}\mn\big(\mnn\H(X),\H(E)\big)$.
-It will, however, be if~$\H(B)$ and $\H(X)$ are also flat over the coefficient ring $\kk$, which is true in the case of interest in the broader paper, where the spaces have polynomial cohomology.
-It actually follows from model-categorical considerations that there exists \emph{some} filtration of the two-sided bar construction such that the $E_2$ page of the associated spectral sequence is the desired Tor, but in general we cannot be explicit about what this filtration is.

-The (strong) convergence of the spectral sequence, however, is not in doubt.
-The primary sources tend to go to some effort to use only simply-connected algebras in order to make the filtrations finite, but this is not necessary to prove convergence ~\cite[Thm.~6.1(a)]{boardman1999conditionally}. \end{remark}

 { }